Eirinintz/Public-library-internship-Sparta/week-02/week-02-report.md

 Click **Cancel** (it is not required for the basic installation). 🙅‍♂️

 ### 3️⃣🔎 Verify PostgreSQL Service

+You can optionally check that the PostgreSQL service is running:

 - Open **Services** (Windows Start → type *Services*). 🖥️
 - Locate **postgresql-x64-18** (or similar version). 📌
 - Ensure the **Status** is **Running**. 🟢